 The Pharmacy Technician Program provides the fundamental knowledge, skills and training needed for entry-level employment.
 Students receive training in pharmaceutical calculations and pharmacy practices, operation and management as well as preparation techniques for pharmaceutical products.
 Upon successful completion of the one-year program, students receive a Pharmacy Technician Certificate and are registered as a Pharmacy Technician with the Kansas State Board of Pharmacy.
 Students are then eligible to sit for the Pharmacy Technician Certification Examination (PTCE) and may become a Nationally Certified Pharmacy Technician.
+This cost sheet will give details on the cost of the program.

 - Apply the federal, state, and local laws; regulations and professional standards to pharmacy practice.